 Baby toys appear to be reasonable until you consider all the things those tiny hands take hold of and inevitably shove into their mouth.
-When playtime comes around, keep your baby safe by using the expert advice below.
+When playtime comes around, keep your baby safe by following the expert advice below.
 Most of these are easy to implement.

-Baby Toys – 17 Helpful Tips To Keep Your Baby Safe
+Baby Toys – 17 Helpful Tips That Will Keep Your Baby Safe

 - Keep a close eye on the toy’s age recommendations and pick a toy that is appropriate for the age, skill level and interest of the child.
 Carefully note other important instructions on the safety labels like “Washable/Hygienic materials” or “Flame retardant/flame resistant” on dolls or stuffed toys.